jonny-gates/stay-well-hackathon/readme.md

 ### What do you need to submit?
 **This bit is important.** You don't have to submit a working prototype - although you're welcome to do so.
 What we're looking for is great ideas that will help solve the problems above.
 That means - **you don't need to be a dev to enter!!** This competition is for everyone and anyone who wants to lend their mind to help the community.

 The final submission needs to be a video.
 You can be creative on how you do this.
-Uploaded on YouTube with the link submitted on the [Google Sheet](https://docs.google.com/spreadsheets/d/1nOCGqcfMDHJQQS5vns02vNqMdzBjqqfrSxoaOkCWHjI/edit?usp=sharing).
+Upload your entry on YouTube with the link submitted on the [Google Sheet](https://docs.google.com/spreadsheets/d/1nOCGqcfMDHJQQS5vns02vNqMdzBjqqfrSxoaOkCWHjI/edit?usp=sharing).

 ### Who can enter?
 Anyone can enter the hackathon (not just the Le Wagon community), the more the better, and each team will require a varied skillset including product management, project management, design, devs and so on!

 ### When does it take place?
 The competition starts whenever you're ready!
 The deadline for submissions is **Sunday evening - 10pm**.